ShanshanHe/pmp/README.md

 - make sure you can import settings - if there is an error, there will be a silent fail in pytest django settings
 - ensure pytest-django is installed (in addition to pytest)

+### Django is not serving static files when DEBUG=True
+this is by design. static files should be served by nginx in production, in production DEBUG is False for security

 #### Maintenance